 There are plenty of ways to incorporate movement into our lives.
-Even going for a walk or doing some light activity that gets up out of a chair is worthwhile and will improve your health.
+Even going for a walk or doing some light activity that you gets up out of a chair is worthwhile and will improve your health.
 There are simple exercises that you can do without equipment in your office or home.
 Need a little motivation to keep you on track?
-There are plenty of very affordable online fitness and yoga programs that you can follow along with using your Smart-Phone or laptop.
+There are plenty of very affordable online fitness and yoga programs that you can follow along with using your smartphone or laptop.
 These online resources are great for anyone with a busy work schedule and/or small children at home.

 I know, it’s easy to feel tired and unmotivated after a long day of work, family and adult responsibilities.
 But, if everyone simply reallocated 15 minutes of NetFlix/Facebook/Instagram/YouTube time to getting some light to moderate exercise in every day, we could transform our entire nation’s health and quality of life.
 Committing to movement is a way for you to empower yourself.
 Wishing, hoping or making social media posts won’t give you self-empowerment, you have to take your personal power by force.
 Take back your body, take back your life.

 Movement is about taking a stand and loving yourself, even if it gets uncomfortable.
-This mindset of perseverance will help also help you in your work, relationships and life goals.
+This mindset of perseverance will also help you in your work, relationships and life goals.
 Make a plan with clear goals and real steps to achieve them.
-Make an emergency-plan to help you get back on track.
+Make an emergency plan to help you get back on track.
 Find a friend to help you stay accountable to your goals.
 You don’t have to go to extremes, even light/moderate activity will benefit you.
 It starts with you, today.

 By far the most important thing that exercise does is improvement of mood.
 When you feel better, it improves all aspects of your life.
 Exercise is crucial for building physical and mental resilience.
 Sticking to a fitness plan builds confidence and self-respect.
 Exercising even when you don’t feel like it is you taking a stand for yourself: fighting for yourself is loving yourself.
 If you won’t fight for yourself and love yourself, how can you truly love those around you?
 Exercise forces you to push yourself in a safe and consistent way.
 In an age of convenience and ease, exercise is proof that we can do hard things.
 Exercise builds confidence and capability.